Matt16060936/profile/README.md

 # profile
-Just some common personal settings for bash, vim, tmux, git, etc.
+Just some common personal settings and scripts for a typical linux environment.